Image Credit: Christina @ wocintechchat.com

 Easily integrate with Portico

-If you’re using CLOCKSS, Scholastica is also looking for beta partners to build a CLOCKSS integration.
+If you’re using CLOCKSS, Scholastica is looking for beta partners to build a CLOCKSS integration.
 To learn more, please email us at support@scholasticahq.com.

 Add necessary peer review policies and stats details to your website